 During the proposed tunneling, intermittent ventilation shafts would be necessary for tunnel safety and to provide emergency ingress/egress shafts.
 These ventilation shafts are necessary along the Whitnall Highway (City of Burbank) because the tunneling in this area would exceed 11,000 feet in length.
-While the location and size of these ventilation shafts has not been determined, tThere is the potential that one or more ventilation shafts would be necessary on or near the parks along the Whitnall Highway.
+While the location and size of these ventilation shafts has not been determined, there is the potential that one or more ventilation shafts would be necessary on or near the parks along the Whitnall Highway.
 The shafts would be placed in areas shielded from public view and would not be expected to disrupt recreational activities on the Whitnall Highway.
-In addition, the advance notification proposed under Mitigation Measure N-1, would further limit any construction impacts to recreational uses by informing residents of the proposed location and duration of construction activities so that they can plan their use of park facilities.
+In addition, the advance notification proposed under Mitigation Measure N-1, would further limit any construction impacts to recreational uses.